Last updated: March 24, 2023

 Line numbers are displayed so that you can still keep track of the original line breaks.

-This option is on by default, but you can toggle it on and off using the button above each message.
+To toggle line-wrapping on and off, use the button above each message.

-- Spotting subtle differences between byte values in responses
+- Spot subtle differences between byte values in responses.

-- Studying line endings to identify potential HTTP header injection vulnerabilities
+- Study line endings to identify potential HTTP header injection vulnerabilities.

-- Observing how null-byte injections are handled by the server
+- Observe how null-byte injections are handled by the server.